OECD Home › Development › Publications & Documents

 Publications & Documents

 English, , 612kb

 English, , 581kb

 This is one in a series of Advisory Notes that supplement the OECD DAC Good Practice Guidance on Strategic Environmental Assessment (SEA).
-It illustrates how considerations of Disaster Risk Reduction can be integrated into strategic planning through SEA.
+It discusses how to integrate the consideration of climate change adaptation into policies, plans and programmes (PPPs) through the use of SEA.

 Shoe shine workers in Cairo, street vendors in Calcutta, badly-paid public officials driving their taxis at night in Moscow–this is informal employment.
 A new Development Centre study, "Is Informal Normal?", examines policy options to respond to the challenge of creating more and better job